department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 **Note:** Guidance on this part of the template is evolving.
 Check back for updates.

-## Process list (for applications)
+## Process list

-- Use a [process list]({{ site.baseurl }}/components/process-list) to describe the steps to apply
+- Use a [process list]({{ site.baseurl }}/components/process-list) to describe the steps
 - Use this H2 above the list: "Follow these steps to get started"
 - Use the numbered process steps listed here as H3s
 - Add tailored need-to-know information about the specific form under each step, but aim to keep this section as brief as possible
-- Consider how the information in this process list aligns with information on the related VA.gov pages for this benefit—if you need to add or update information on those pages, talk with the Sitewide content, accessibility, information architecture (CAIA) team that manages all benefit pages in the Drupal CMS
+- Consider how the information in this process list aligns with information on the related VA.gov pages for this benefit—if you need to add or update information on those pages, talk with the sitewide content and IA team that manages all benefit pages in the Drupal CMS

 **1. Check your eligibility**